gensbi.diagnostics.tarp#

 jax.Array

-Plot the expected coverage probability (ECP) against the credibility level (alpha).
+Plot the expected coverage probability (ECP).

 Parameters: